Identifying roles in an IP network with temporal and structural density: Conclusion

 \section{Conclusion}

 In this paper, we have introduced the notion of \ddensity, which captures up to what point links appear {\em all the time} and/or all possible links between considered nodes occur {\em all the time}.
 We illustrated the use of this notion on two real-world captures of network traffic, and we have shown that it allows to determine the characteristic times of parts of the traffic in a simple manner.
-We have shown that many different characteristic times coexist in such traffic, and we used them to distinguish between nodes or sets of nodes playing specific roles in the network.
+We have shown that many different characteristic times coexist in such traffic, and we used them to distinguish between nodes or set of nodes playing specific roles in the network.
 This includes for instance backup servers or distributed applications.
 Such information is useful in two means: to an attacker, who could identify relevant targets, and to network operators, who could optimize services, improve security, etc. It is also a contribution to our understanding of real-world traffic, with applications to improved modeling and simulation.

 Our work may be extended in several ways.
 In particular, we proposed one approach for quantifying the intuition behind \ddensity\ but variants may also be relevant.
 For instance, one may slice the stream into pieces of duration $\Delta$ and count the fraction of slices containing the considered link.
-Although this definition is very similar, it has small differences that should be studied.
+One may also compute the probability that a randomly chosen interval of size $\Delta$ contains an occurrence of the link.
+Although all these definitions are very similar, they have small differences that should be studied.

 Our initial goal was to be able to identify distinct characteristic times in a link stream, whereas most studies aggregate information over a given time interval.
 There is still room for significant progress in this direction.
 In particular, one may identify several characteristic times for a same substream, by detecting several sharp increases in the \ddensity\ as a function of $\Delta$ instead of only one.
+This may reflect for instance the fact that users typically have daily, weekly and yearly activity patterns.
 Going further, a node may have a characteristic time that varies during time, like the characteristic times between two connections during week days and during week-ends, or characteristic times before and after an intrusion.
 We think that \ddensity\ may easily be extended to study such phenomena, and this is one of the main directions of our future work.

 In the context of IP traffic analysis and in other areas, an important direction also is to extend our definitions to the case of bipartite graphs, in particular the ones regarding clustering coefficient.
 This may help in capturing more complex phenomena and behaviors, and the notions defined in \cite{Latapy200831} could certainly be useful for doing so.